segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Measuring Checkout Steps

-To take full advantage of all the features of Enhanced E-commerce, you'll want to take advantage of some specific events.
+To take full advantage of all the features of Enhanced E-commerce, you should take advantage of some specific events.
 The biggest differentiator between e-commerce and enhanced e-commerce is support for checkout steps.
 To take advantage of tracking your checkout funnel and measuring metrics like cart abandonment, etc, you'll first need to configure your checkout funnel in the Google Analytics admin interface, giving easily readable labels to the numeric checkout steps:

 ![enhanced ecommerce checkout funnel](images/checkout-funnel.png)